Hello to all the Box Repsol fans!

 When planning a test, the first thing we need to know is where it is going to take place.
 The best circuits are those where the motorbike is least competitive and have many different types of turns to thoroughly test the equipment.

-Normally, it’s necessary to reserve the tracks at the end of the year for the next season, but this year it will be a different story as there will be no more private training sessions.
-We will keep attending the general tests that the IRTA schedules that all teams can attend.
+Since 2019 there are be no more private training sessions.
+We keep attending the general tests that the IRTA schedules that all teams can attend.

 There is a lot less pressure during a test than in a GP, but don’t think we stand there twiddling our thumbs.
 Our mentality and professionalism is just the same.
 The main difference is that there is no time limit to test the tyres, suspension, and other adjustments that are important in a race.